Tenant Dilapidations Guide

 What if I cannot reach a compromise with the landlord?

 If you cannot reach agreement, the landlord has recourse to the court, but this is a slow process and expensive for both sides.
 Landlords and tenants will generally avoid it if they can.
-In a court hearing we may be able to act as an expert witness on your behalf but a court hearing is expensive for both parties and we try to avoid it where we can.
+In a court hearing we may be able to act as an expert witness on your behalf, but a court hearing is expensive for both parties, and therefore we try to avoid it where we can.

 Alternatively, disputes can be resolved by mediation, expert determination or arbitration.